alexzh3/DiscordNameChecker/README.md

 # DiscordNameChecker
-A Python Discord script that can check the availability of a username on Discord from a wordlist text file.
-Supports captcha, sniping names, multi-threading, and has proxy support.
-This tool is not maintained anymore and does not work properly anymore.
+A Python Discord script that can check the availability of a username on Discord from a Wordlist text file.

+This tool supports:

+- Captcha solving
+- Sniping names
+- Multi-threading tokens
+- Proxies support from Webshare

+This tool is not maintained anymore and does not work correctly anymore.

 # Instructions:
 1. Download Python3 https://www.python.org/downloads/